How To Find Length Of A Rectangle

 Understand Units of Measurement

-Pay close attention to the units of measurement being used.
-Ensure that all measurements are in the same units before performing calculations.
+Pay close attention to the units of measurement being used. confirm that all measurements are in the same units before performing calculations.
 If necessary, convert measurements to a common unit (e.g., inches to centimeters) to avoid errors.

 Sketch the Rectangle